 In today's digital world, companies are exploring trending and innovative technologies that provide a fundamental shift in the way traditional business processes are carried out.
 The digital landscape is continuously changing and progressive businesses adapt to take advantage of innovation.
 Robotic process automation (RPA) is an innovation that boosts productivity and efficiency gains in businesses.
 It is a different way of thinking about how businesses processes operate to drive efficient operations and cost savings across core lines of business.
+Many companies are taking advantage of robotics to change the way we live and work.
+Explore this list of robotics companies.

 Without a doubt, RPA is poised to address several challenges such as work areas saturated with mundane and time-consuming tasks, high operational costs, and degraded quality of work caused by human error.
 On the other hand, implementing this technology has its own set of drawbacks, such as complexity of implementation.